RCollins13/CNView/README.md

 - [Example B: Multiple Samples on the Same x-Axis](https://github.com/RCollins13/CNView#example-b)
 - [Example C: Multiple Highlighted Intervals](https://github.com/RCollins13/CNView#example-c)
 - [Example D: Disabled UCSC Annotations](https://github.com/RCollins13/CNView#example-d)
 ---
+##CNView Summary
+CNView is a low-profile visualization tool for read depth in batches of next-generation sequencing libraries and, more specifically, for visually inspecting sites of [copy-number variation (CNV)](https://en.wikipedia.org/wiki/Copy-number_variation).

+Beta renditions of CNView plots have been featured in several prior publications ([Brand & Pillalamarri et al., 2014](http://www.ncbi.nlm.nih.gov/pubmed/25279985); [Brand & Collins et al., 2015](http://www.ncbi.nlm.nih.gov/pubmed/26094575)).
+The developers are happy to work with groups to generate customized or "publication-quality" plots, too: contact us at [rcollins@chgr.mgh.harvard.edu](mailto:rcollins@chgr.mgh.harvard.edu) to discuss options.

+##Accessing Reference Libraries
+Like many depth-based CNV callers, CNView does not work on individual libraries.
+Instead, CNView jointly models multiple libraries simultaneously, normalizing both within and across libraries to reduce systematic coverage biases.
+Thus, while technically CNView will run successfully from just two libraries, generally CNVs become clearly resolvable with at least 20 total samples jointly modelled.

+If you do not have access to an appropriate cohort of normative reference samples, thousands of standard Illumina WGS libraries are available from the [1,000 Genomes Project](http://www.1000genomes.org/) and many hundreds of other, less standard library types are available through other public repositories like the [European Nucleotide Archive (ENA)](http://www.ebi.ac.uk/ena) or the [Sequence Read Archive (SRA)](http://www.ncbi.nlm.nih.gov/sra).

+##Citing CNView
+At present, there is no methods publication specific to CNView, although we hope to publish the methods in the future.
+If you use CNView, please cite either [Brand & Pillalamarri et al., 2014](http://www.ncbi.nlm.nih.gov/pubmed/25279985) or [Brand & Collins et al., 2015](http://www.ncbi.nlm.nih.gov/pubmed/26094575) until there is an official CNView citation, as the CNView plots themselves are described in both.

+We will update citation information if CNView methods are published in the future.

+---

 ##CNView.R